 MSP Technicians exist at the root level of the MSP’s system and have the ability to “launch” into each MC instance for administrative purposes.
 Any “local” admins set up in the MC’s do not have this root level access to the MSP’s console or any of the MSP’s data.
 MC’s are strictly isolated within their own organizational architecture and therefore, cannot view or access another MC’s admin console or vault records.

-New MSP and Managed Company accounts are created either in US or EU geographic regions.
+New MSP and Managed Company accounts are created either in US, EU, AU or US_GOV geographic regions.
 Once the region has been selected and established for an MSP or Managed Company, the region cannot be changed without re-creating the environment.

 KeeperMSP product licensing is structured as a wholesale model which enables an MSP to purchase licenses in bulk from the Keeper checkout page.
 These licenses become part of the MSP’s central pool for allocation to the MC’s when needed.
 This centralized purchasing and inventory help minimize “round trip” purchases by the MSP for every MC they manage.